 About this courseSkip About this course

 Impact Opportunity: What is the scale of the problem you are working on?
-How many people are impacted and what are their demographics?
+How many people are impacted? and What impact might you make?

-Planning for Scale: How can you reach more people to scale your impact?
-Where will you gain the funding to do so?
+Planning for Scale: How can you reach more people to scale your positive impact?
+Where will you gain the funding needed to expand?

-Each week, we will share case studies from established organizations and entrepreneurs around the world to bring these concepts to life and help you design your own business and impact plan.
+Each week, we will dive into case studies from leading social entrepreneurs and both nonprofit and for-profit enterprises around the world.
+Building off these studies, we will help you design your own social business model and impact plan.
 Upon completing this course, you will have:

-New connections to others who are solving important problems in your region and beyond
+Made new connections to other social innovators who are solving important problems in your region and beyond

 You may be a good candidate for this course if any of the following criteria apply to you:

-You are considering applying to Solve’s Global Challenges or another social impact innovation program and are seeking advice to create and complete the application.
+You are considering applying to Solve’s Global Challenges in 2021 or another social impact innovation program and are seeking advice to create and complete the application

-You are solving an important social or environmental problem and need help to describe your work
+You are solving an important social or environmental problem and need help to describe and develop your work

 You are starting on an idea or solution to a social or environmental problem and need training or skills development to design and share your goals